 Top events in Minnesota include the oldest and largest Renaissance Festival in the United States attracting more than 280,000 people each year, and the Festival of Nations – named one of the top 100 events in the USA by the American Bus Association.

 See below for more about the main 20 Minnesota events and festivals in the US.

 Saint Paul, Minnesota

-Long known as the nation’s oldest winter festival, since 1886 the Saint Paul Winter Carnival provides indoor and outdoor fun, while reliving the ancient legend of springtime’s triumph over winter.
+Long known as the nation’s oldest winter festival, since 1886 the Saint Paul Winter Carnival provides indoor and outdoor fun, and no one of the the top 20 annual events and festivals, fairs and celebrations in Minnesota, while reliving the ancient legend of springtime’s triumph over winter.
 The celebration includes 75 events including parades, ice and snow carving competitions, ice skating, golf on ice and singing contests.
 The Saint Paul Winter Carnival has also been distinguished by the “IFEA World Festival & Event City” award, a popular and distinguished award, in existence for over 56 years, that is awarded to cities and their events that have made a significant contribution to the Festivals and Events Industry and a profound difference in the communities they serve.

 For more information about the Saint Paul Winter Carnival see:

 or visit: http://www.winter-carnival.com

 A fun event in which visitors celebrate winter with that grumpy old man’s hobby of ice fishing, in the town that inspired the movie of the same name.
 Other activities include an ice shack contest, Frisbee games, golf tournaments on snow, bird watching and a spaghetti dinner and dance.
 You may not run into Walter Matthau or Jack Lemmon, but this quaint Mississippi River town knows how to celebrate.

 For more information about the Grumpy Old Men Festival in Wabasha visit: